racmanuel/qr-link-generator-for-wp/README.txt

 == Changelog ==

+= 1.0.12 =
+* FIX translations on the settings with tooltip

 = 1.0.8 =
 * Added CMB2 fields for frontend text translations.
 * Improved escaping and output security for all public templates.